latex3/latex3.github.io/publications/indexbyyear/include_2009-and-earlier.md

 <hr class="conference-start">

-## From the twentieth annual ACM symposium on Principles of distributed computing, (Newport, Rhode Island, USA)
+## From the twentieth annual ACM symposium on Principles of distributed computing in 2001 (Newport, Rhode Island, USA)

 {% include _papers/paper_2001-CAR-ACM-LaTeX-legacy.md %}